MARGYYY1231/Book-List/README.md

  **What was the hardest part of making this?**
 -  One of the hardest parts is when a book entry is chosen to be updated it is highligted and then it would fill in input fields.
 This is because it had to be taken from the treeview and and then be set as the input for each field.

-**What is the most interesting part?**
-- The most interesting part is that